 A core group of philanthropists, heath care professionals and scientists are seeking to fight superbugs in ways that will be able to withstand the ebbs and flows of a shifting political climate.
 ARMADA is designed to become self-sustainable effort through donations and grants.
 ARMADA is a rare public health opportunity that not only addresses an ever-increasing healthcare problem, but also holds the potential to improve millions of lives worldwide.

 ARMADA is seeking strategic philanthropic donations to support the outlined social mission of the initiative.
-Any donations will be fully tax-deductible and managed through the Hopewell Fund.
 Funds will be used to defray the costs of banking, analyzing submitted strains to ARMADA, and building the centralized biobank.
+ARMADA is seeking donations and has applied for non-profit status with the IRS; tax-deduction donation letters be issued once the status has been attained.

 A draft fund plan for the year 2018 is available upon request.